Unveiling the Influence of Amplifying Language-Specific Neurons: Methodology

 \mypar{Test-Time Intervention Steering Factors} Let $v_{j,k,m}$ be the variable containing the activation of neuron $j$ for language $k$ when processing sentence $m$, i.e., a sentence from the test dataset.
 We define the steering value as the maximum over activation values within the sentence.
 Using this value, we apply two operations to the language-specific neurons: addition (\steer{+max}) to assign with a value surpassing its activation range, and replacement (\steer{=max}) to assign the maximum activation.
 This computation is formally represented as:

 where $\texttt{steer}_{j,m}$ is the steering factor for neuron $j$ during inference on sentence $m$; $T(m)$ is the set of tokens in sentence~$m$; and $a_{j,m,t}$ is the activation value of neuron $j$ associated with token $t$ on sentence $m$.
-As a comparison of our amplifying factors, we also performed replacement with $0$ and $10p$ (10th percentile) as a replacement of \texttt{max}, which has been similarly demonstrated by \citet{mondal-etal-2025-language} to deactivate neurons.
+As a comparison to our amplifying factors, we also use deactivating factors $0$ and $10p$ (10th percentile) as a replacement of \texttt{max}, which has been similarly demonstrated by \citet{mondal-etal-2025-language} to deactivate neurons.
 We refer to these as \steer{=0} and \steer{=10p}, respectively.